hpc/charliecloud/doc/ch-image_desc.rst

   :code:`--auth`
     Authenticate with the remote repository, then (if successful) make all subsequent requests in authenticated mode.
-The default is to never authenticate, i.e., make all requests anonymously.
+For most subcommands, the default is to never authenticate, i.e., make all requests anonymously.
+The exception is :code:`push`, which implies :code:`--auth`.

   :code:`--no-cache`
     Download everything needed, ignoring the cache.